yyriley/UniEvents/README.md

 Information hub of organizations events/meetings in a specific univeristy/college.

 ### Description
-Allow student organizations to create events and post meeting information.
-Connect students to their peers and allow them to custom their student calendar by adding events that fit their schedule.
+Allows students and student leaders of clubs and organizations to create events and post meeting information.
+Connects students to their peers with similar interests and allows them to find events that fit their schedule and save them to a calendar.

 ### App Evaluation
 [Evaluation of your app across the following attributes]